Kuruyia/zzazz2022/README.md

 So I left it running for quite a while, and it finally gave me a valid password.
 Quite a while being approximately 12 seconds of course.

 So I got back to Cracker Cavern III, talked to the NPC, entered the password `l72SkAAAAA`, let it verify the password client-slide and server-side, and bingo, Cracker Cavern III was finally done!
-Now it's time to catch some zzzZZZzzz.
+Now it's time to catch some well-deserved _zzzZZZzzz_.